 Through the years, Harrington has evolved to keep pace with community needs and technological advancements.
 But our core values, reflected in our current theme of Total Local Care (TLC), are much the same as in 1931.

-The mission of Harrington HealthCare is to deliver optimal healthcare to the residents and communities of South Central Massachusetts and Northeastern Connecticut.
-We are committed to Total Local Care (TLC), providing personalized, compassionate care, and advanced technology close to home.
+The mission of Harrington HealthCare is to deliver compassionate, quality care to the residents and communities of South Central Massachusetts and Northeastern Connecticut.
 Our vision is to continue a long tradition of caring and expand our comprehensive inpatient and outpatient services along with community outreach programs.